 What is a Breast Uplift?

-To ensure you rest and recuperate, we advise waiting 7-10 days before returning to work and 6 weeks before returning to physical activities and exercise.
+To ensure full recovery from your breast uplift, we advise waiting 7-10 days before returning to work and 6 weeks before returning to physical activities and exercise.
 You will also be required to wear a support bra and attend important follow up appointments for your post op care at your local MYA clinic.

 What happens at your consultations?

 At your first consultation with a Patient Coordinator, you will be walked through your patient journey with MYA.
 Some discussion will follow about the level of ptosis (breast sagging) and your expectations.
 If you are suitable for surgery, you will be told about the possible risks and complications for surgery and your expected outcomes.

 At your pre-operative consultation with your surgeon, they will measure your level of ptosis, discuss scar patterns and what size reduction is appropriate.
 If you are looking to have an uplift with implants, your surgeon will be able to give you an idea of what implants are appropriate for your frame but they will not be able to guarantee a cup size.
 We advise you to bring in photographs of breast sizes to your surgeon consultation so you can better articulate what look you are going for.

 You will receive your admission time 1-2 days before surgery, you should arrive to the hospital at this time.
 There is typically some time between your admission and being taken for surgery so you should expect a wait of up to 6 hours.
 You can speak to our hospital staff on the day of your procedure for updates on when you will be taken down.